pouakai-tarns-sunrise-mount-taranaki

 Best time to visit the Pouakai Tarns for Mount Taranaki reflections

 Low wind speed and no cloud coverage would be the ideal situation for a clear view on Mount Taranaki.
 However, these conditions are very rare.
-Especially in alpine landscapes!
-And a bit of low or middle cloud coverage actually brings that extra magic to the Pouakai Tarn picture if the cloud sits at the bottom of the volcano.
+Especially in alpine area!
+A bit of low or middle cloud coverage actually brings that extra magic to the Pouakai Tarn picture if the cloud sits at the bottom of the volcano, but this is never guaranteed and would be the photo jackpot.

 pouakai-tarn-mt-taranaki-reflection